phac-nml/go-cluster/README.md

 # Introduction

 This program is created to supply a user with the ability to quickly create distance matrices of allelic profiles through the use of parallel processing.
 The program prints pairwise distances in a "molten" or flat format where distances are labeled as "sample1 sample2 distance".
-But a utility to quickly convert this molten format to a distance matrix is built into `pdists`.
+But a utility to quickly convert this molten format to a distance matrix is built into `go-cluster`.
 Created distance matrices can be used to cluster the data and output dendrograms.
 Querying a reference set of profiles against a larger set of profiles in parallel is supported as well.

 ## Contact